-Surveys should continue to ensure early detection and rapid response for new infestations.
+Surveys should continue to ensure early detection and rapid response for new infestations, especially bush honeysuckle after having first observed and managed in 2023.

 Warrensburg Working Circle

 The Warrensburg Working contains seven campgrounds: Eagle Point, Hearthstone Point, Lake George Battleground, Lake George Islands, Luzerne, Rogers Rock, and Scaroon Manor.
 This section contains the individual reports for each of the campgrounds.
 For a comprehensive summary of these campgrounds, see Appendix Table 6.
 For a comprehensive summary of terrestrial invasive species distribution across trailheads, fishing access sites, parking areas, and boat launches in all working circles, see Appendix Table 7.